 By the time the batch three (51xxx vehicles) were delivered the darker 'Loco Green' would by then be again the standard.

 In the early 1960s vehicles would emerge from works in Loco Green with yellow panels.
 When treated at Doncaster, they would recieve the revised style of lining matching other DMU types.
 The image shows a DMBS in the condition in Doncaster Works in December 1966.
 David Faircloth.

 Starting in 1965 the NER vehicles would start to carry the NE prefix.

 I have seen no evidence of the vehicles carrying the short-lived early blue liveries with small yellow panels or yellow cab doors, so standard rail blue would be the next livery change.

+This Class 111 has '2M97' just barely visible on the headcode blinds when seen on a rainy day at Goole in 1970.
+John Law.
 After the 4-character route indicators fell out of use, sometimes these were painted yellow.

-Their final livery was blue / grey, often with Metro-Train markings, and red buffer beams in this era was not unknown.
-The image shows 78972 at Keighley on the 10th August 1985 Bill Read.
+Red buffer beams seemed to be common in this era.
+This image shows MetroTrain branded 78972 at Keighley on the 10th August 1985.
+Bill Read.

 The DMBS in this image (E51541) is not carrying any markings.
 It is departing Leeds with a 15:35 Leeds - Skipton local service in 1983.
 Graeme Phillips.

 Details about the preserved Class 111 vehicle can be found here.

 Many of the works photos are courtesy of the Kevin Dowd Collection.